dorelljames/dorellblog/content/blog/groq-a-graphql-alternative/index.md

 ```

 Alright.
 Awesome.
-We call the above as [Graph-Relational Object Queries](https://www.sanity.io/docs/groq) or GROQ for short but what exactly is it?
+We call the above as [Graph-Relational Object Queries](https://www.sanity.io/docs/groq) or GROQ for short.
+And the two functions exactly the same but what exactly is GROQ?

 ## Before We Dive In